Skip to content

 • Nose Creek: Angling is permitted ONLY between certain time Bait is not allowed.
 Catch limits depend on time of year and species

-If you are under 16 years of age or an Alberta resident aged 65 or older you are not required to have a Sportfishing License to fish with a rod and reel; however, you must follow Alberta’s sportfishing regulations.
 If between 16 and 65, you are required to have a fishing license.
+Those under 16 years of age or Alberta residents aged 65 or older are not required to have a Sportfishing License to fish with a rod and reel; however, you must follow Alberta’s sportfishing regulations.

 Learn about Alberta's Sportfishing Regulations